HungGod/IntelligenceQuest/README.md

 Latest working demo (https://wadsey.itch.io/intelligencequest)

 A game where the protagonist gets more intelligent.
-(Me, hopefully)

 ## System Requirements
 - **OpenGL 4.6** required (Linux and Windows distributions updated post 2014 should be compatible.
 MacOS is not.)